 I was devastated.

-Then one day, some twenty years later, I was looking fondly over those letters Warren wrote to me – now brown with age – and said to myself “If not now when?”
+Twenty-eight years later, I was looking fondly over those letters Warren wrote to me – now brown with age – and said to myself, “If not now when?”
 I’m not getting any younger.

-As my father and the King of horror would probably tell you “No, you don’t need to go to college to become a writer,” but for me, it really helped to keep me focused.
+As my father and the King of Horror would probably tell you “No, you don’t need to go to college to become a writer”, and they’re right.

-I haven’t published any of my writing yet, but, like Warren said in a letter he wrote to a teenager he never met in person so long ago, “…the main thing is to try.”
+I haven’t had any of writing published yet, but, like Warren said in a letter he wrote to a teenager he never met in person so long ago, “The main thing is to try”.

 Below you will find photos of the letters Warren wrote to me and a couple from a Biography written about Warren that was published in 2017 titled Rewrite Man: The Life and Career of Screenwriter Warren Skaaren written by *Alison Macor.

-From left to right: Lewis Skaaren, Alma Skaaren Olsgaard (my great-grandgrandmother) Indeborg Skaaren, Lars Skaaren, Morris Skaaren (Warren’s father, he looks just like him) and Julius Skaaren.
+From left to right: Lewis, Alma (my great-grandgrandmother), Indeborg, Lars, Morris (Warren’s father, he looks just like him) and Julius Skaaren.

 *Please Note: I don’t personally know Alison Macor and was never asked, nor did I receive any royalties or monetary gain from mentioning this book in my blog, but it’s a damn good down to earth read about the life and times (good and bad) of a screenwriter.
 Seriously.
 Check it out.